-- The transactions with our Counter-Party Banks and non-bank
+- The transactions with Counter-Party Banks and non-bank counter

-counterparty are undertaken within the limits approved by the Board.
+parties are undertaken within the limits approved by the Board.
+The

-The transactions with non-bank counterparties are done on a
+transactions with non-bank counterparties are done on a back-to-back

 - The Bank is not having any exposure in complex derivatives nor has it